cosmobrain0/FancyPong/README.md

 ## Differences between FancyPong and normal Pong
 - This game is prettier (it even has particles)
 - The paddles are arched, so you can control which way the ball faces when it bounces off of your paddle
-- Power Boxes spawn randomly which have different effects (right now they're all speed boosts though)
+- Power Boxes spawn randomly which have different effects (either speeding the ball up or freezing paddles)

 # TODO List
 - DONE: when the ball hits something, there should be concentric circles which spawn from the collision point